danielebruneo/remarkable2-hacks/README.md

 The most adequate term for many of these customizations should be "mod", while often is simply "installing custom software on an open device"... but, it's somewhat significant that the way this kind of device are normally "jailed" by manufacturers make us think that installing a software is actually hacking it :)

-### Disclaimer
-While one of the goal of this repo is try to give you things (and simple procedures) that has been proved to work on a RM2, all you will do is at your own risk and no warranty is given by anyone to anyone.
-Be aware, you could brick your device if you don't know what you are doing!
+### Contribute / Support / Requests
+Please use Discussions for any feedback: https://github.com/danielebruneo/remarkable2-hacks/discussions

 ## Preliminary Steps
+First of all let me say that, while I try to make things simple for anyone, a general computer knowledge and some specific Linux shell confidence is required to go forward.
+A part from that you will need the following steps:

 ### USB network interface
 To enter something, we need a door.
 And the best one to do this sort of things is the virtual network interface that is provided over USB.
 If you plug the USB-C cable into your PC, indeed, a part from recharging your device, a new virtual ethernet interface will be created, ready to estabilish a connection to the device.